nypl-spacetime/city-directory-entry-parser/README.md

 # city-directory-entry-parser

-city-directory-entry-parser parses lines from OCR'd [New York City directories](https://digitalcollections.nypl.org/search/index?utf8=%E2%9C%93&keywords=city+directories) into seperate fields, such as names, occupations, and addresses.
+city-directory-entry-parser parses lines from OCR’d [New York City directories](https://digitalcollections.nypl.org/search/index?utf8=%E2%9C%93&keywords=city+directories) into seperate fields, such as names, occupations, and addresses.

 city-directory-entry-parser is part of NYPL’s [NYC Space/Time Directory](http://spacetime.nypl.org) project.

-For more tools that are used to turn digitized city directories into datasets, see https://github.com/nypl-spacetime/city-directories.
+For more tools that are used to turn digitized city directories into datasets, see Space/Time’s [City Directories repository](https://github.com/nypl-spacetime/city-directories).

 ## Example